 If you are a pizza lover, a reversed pizza called calzone, or simply melted cheese, then you will fall in love with panzerotti.
 It is a quick and tasty snack, the combination of crispy fried dough and warm cheese with other fillings is simply perfect.

 Within panzerotti, you may encounter two different variations – the dough can (but doesn’t have to) be coated in breadcrumbs before frying.
 One small panzerotto filled with cheese and coated in breadcrumbs before frying costs 1 Euro, and I like to have it at my favorite Fratelli de Paolo bakery in Matera.

 More information can be found by clicking on the map link:

 In addition to small panzerotti, you may also come across much larger versions, which may resemble another Italian dish called calzone.

 The fillings of panzerotti and calzone can be very similar, but you can reliably distinguish them by the method of preparation.
 Panzerotti are always fried, while calzone is prepared in a pizza oven and baked.

-One large piece of panzerotto filled with cheese, mozzarella, and ham costs 1.8 Euros, and you can visit, for example, the de Palo bakery also in Matera.
+One large piece of panzerotto filled with cheese, mozzarella, and ham costs 1.80 Euros, and you can get it at a bakery with a similar name, de Palo, in Matera.